Lance Armstrong settles $100M lawsuit with US government - Philly

 Landis, himself a former doping cheat who was stripped of his 2006 Tour de France title, sued Armstrong under the federal False Claims Act, alleging Armstrong and his team committed fraud against the government when they cheated while riding under the Postal Service banner.
 According to court records, the contract paid the team, which was operated by Tailwind Sports Corp., about $32 million from 2000 to 2004.
 Armstrong got nearly $13.5 million.

 Under the lawsuit, the government could have pursued "treble" damages, which could have reached the $100 million range.
-As the person who filed the original lawsuit, Landis is eligible for up to 25 percent of the settlement, which will include an additional $1.65 million paid to Landis' attorneys.
+As the person who filed the original lawsuit, Landis will receive $1.1 million, Scott said.
+Armstrong will also pay $1.65 million to cover Landis' legal fees.

 Armstrong had claimed he didn't owe the Postal Service anything because the agency made far more off the sponsorship than it paid; Armstrong's lawyers introduced internal studies for the agency that calculated benefits in media exposure topping $100 million.
 The government countered that Armstrong had been "unjustly enriched" through the sponsorship and that the negative fallout from the doping scandal tainted the agency's reputation.